GitYACC/Custom-C-Print/README.md

     print("%s is %i years old\n", "Steve", 20);
 }
 ```
 The reason why some of the specifier letters were changed was to keep all specifiers one letter long.
-You can also remember the base types better, such as `int => %i` or `double => %d`
+You can also remember the base types better, such as `int => %i` or `double => %d`.
+Obviously this can be changed to whatever in the source code

 Custom Struct Printing
 ```c